 We are beings of love; we are each, individual expressions of divinity in physical expression, as I write about in my highly anticipated book, Walking Through Your Walls.
 What is yours to deal with is you, loving you, loving the divine expression that is you.

 We’ve been distracted by the glitter of the 3rd dimension, and we’ve drifted into looking outward for our answers and the truth, when in fact, the universe resides within each of us, and each of us is a part of the larger whole.
-We are one, we are connected the way the drops of the ocean are connected; we are one like sunshine; we are one like the air we breath.
+We are one, we are connected the way the drops of the ocean are connected; we are one like sunshine; we are one like the air we breathe.

-When you are able to see in the way that relieves you of the pain of the circumstances, then you have reached freedom from the 3rd dimensional realm.
+When you are able to see in the way that relieves you of the pain of the circumstances, then you have reached freedom from the 3rd-dimensional realm.

 We are energy; that is all that we are.
 What do you want to give your energy to?
 Persecuting the Cincinnati Zoo?
 Persecuting the mother or parents of the child?
 What energy do you want to give to Orlando?
 Outrage at ISIS, or at Muslims, or at LGBGT, or at the NRA, or at the Government….
 I could go on.

 Do you understand my point?
-I say this in the most loving way for all involved; these things, and a whole lot more, are not your business.
+I say this in the most loving way for all involved; these things, and a whole lot more are not your business.
 Your business is you, and yours.

 Just because it is possible to know other people’s business, it doesn’t follow that you must or should take it on.
 We are here to love; our purpose is to love and serve each other.
 Let’s get back to doing what we came here to do, and let the people whose business it is, tend to the things like the zoo, or Orlando.